ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
 They are executed concurrently and prioritized based on which service returns the positive response.
-3. AMP viewers are allowed to provide a signed authorization response based on an independent agreement with publishers as a proof of access.
+3. AMP viewers are allowed to provide `amp-subscriptions` a signed authorization response based on an independent agreement with publishers as a proof of access.
-4. Content markup is standardized allowing apps and crawlers to easily detect premium content sections.
+4. In `amp-subscriptions` content markup is standardized allowing apps and crawlers to easily detect premium content sections.

-It is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.
+Because of standardization of marker, multi provider support and improved viewer support it is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.

 ## Services